setl4/setl4/README.md

 -  range(map)                  Returns set of elements in the range of a map.
 -  reader(filename,expr)       Returns sequence of lines in file _filename_, using _expr_ (if given).
 -  reader(str,delim)           Like _reader(filename..)_ but reads lines from a string with lines.
--  remove(set,elem)            Removes arbitary element from set, or most recent entry from map.
 -  set.size(s)                 Returns number of elements in set _set_.
 -  #set                        Same as _set.size(set)_
 -  show(v)                     Show value of _v_.
 -  show.boolean(e)             Shows value of _b_ as boolean.
 -  show.eval(expr)             Evaluates _expr_, returns 'success' if true, else 'false'
 -  show.lines(lines,number)    Shows a sequence of lines, with id if _number_ not null.
--  show.plain(v)               Same as _show()_, but strings are not enclosd in quotes.
+-  show.text(v)                Same as _show()_, but strings are not enclosd in quotes.
+-  sorter(set,type)            Sorts a set, map or string according to _type_.
 -  slice(str,first,last)       Like SPITBOL substr to work for sequences and tuples.
--  sorter(set,type)            Sorts a set, map or string according to _type_.
 -  split.line(line)            Splits line of blank-separated words into sequence.
--  split.string(str)           Splits string into sequence of characters.
 -  square.root(n)              Returns integer square root on _n_
 -  subset(a,b)                 Tests if the set _b_  is a subset of set _a_
 -  this(set)                   Returns current iteration value for _set_.
--  thousands(s)                Returns _s_ with a comma every three spaces from the right.
 -  tokens(line)                Returns sequence of the tokens in _line_.
 -  tolower(s)                  Returns _s_ with upper case letters replaced by lower case equivalent.
--  toupper(s)                  Returns _s_ with upper case letters replaced by lower case equivalent.
+-  toupper(s)                  Returns _s_ with lower case letters replaced by upper case equivalent.
 -  top(s)                      Returns top element of sequence viewed as stack.
 -  traceon()                   Turns on tracing.
 -  traceoff()                  Turns off tracing
 -  true(e)                     Tests if operand is true.
 -  union(a,b)                  Returns set consisting of all the members in two sets.
--  unite(seq)                  Unites sequence of characters into single string.
 -  unpack(str)                 Unpacks string into sequence of its characters.
 -  visit(set,expr)             Visits each element of set _set_ and evaluates _expr_ for that element.
 -  words(line,w)               Returns sequence of words (defined by _w_) in _line_.